 Restoration House: (503) 717-1102 We provide housing, meals and supportive services to homeless men.
 We focus on assisting our clients in addressing the problems and issues in their lives that led to their situation.

 The Healing Circle (VOCA) Victory over child abuse.
 (503) 325-2761 Our purpose is to create safe specialized, annual camp programs for child survivors of sexual abuse.
 Adult volunteers provide children healing time during camp, and monthly children’s programs.

 The Lighthouse for Kids: (503) 325-4977 We are a medically based, organization that provides skilled and comprehensive medical assessments for children involved in allegations of child abuse or neglect while trying to reduce the trauma to the child.

 The Lunch Buddy Mentoring Program: (503) 739-6042 Spearheads the lunch buddy mentoring program and the backpack program; providing mentoring to students 1st through 8th grade and new backpacks with school supplies to children in Kindergarten through third grade.

-Women’s Resource Center/Hutchens House: (503) 325-4962 serving victims and survivors of domestic and sexual abuse.
+The Harbor (formerly Women’s Resource Center/Hutchens House): (503) 325-4962 serving victims and survivors of domestic and sexual abuse.
 Key-programs include 1) Victim Advocacy: 24-hour hotline 503-325-5735, 24 hour crisis response with law enforcement and to hospitals, assistance with filing temporary restraining orders and court advocacy, support groups, and information & referral; 2) Hutchens House a safe house shelter for victims and their children and 3) Déjà Vu Thrift Shop and employment training site where tax deductible donations are recycled, refurbished, and sold helping to support the organization’s many programs.